 Have you ever heard of the term “Common roles in an addicted family household”?
-According to Sharon Wegscheider-Cruse, the founding Chairperson of the National Association of Children of Alcoholics, there are 6 common roles in an addicted (or dysfunctional) family.
+Sharon Wegscheider-Cruse is the founding Chairperson of the National Association of Children of Alcoholics.
+She identifies 6 common roles in an addicted or dysfunctional family.
 You can read about it in detail on American Addiction Centers website, but I will summarize the concept below.

 - The Addicted – They have an addiction or other mental health issues.